folio-org/folio-ansible/doc/index.md

   from the FOLIO project.
 It uses the configuration file at `/etc/folio/okapi/okapi.json`.

-* The FOLIO UI is installed as an Docker container running nginx, with the Stripes UI bundled as the default document.
+* The FOLIO UI is installed as a Docker container running nginx, with the Stripes UI bundled as the default document.

 * For boxes that include edge modules, nginx is installed from the